SciCatProject/scicatlive/services/docs/config/index.md

 This site renders each service's own upstream documentation (its `docs/` folder), live from the checkout running in this DEV environment - not a separate, hand-written set of pages.

-It's only available when running with `DEV=true`: each service's documentation is only present once that service's own container has cloned its repository, so what you see here reflects whatever branch/commit is currently checked out in your local dev containers, not necessarily the latest released version.
+Each service's documentation is only present once its own DEV flag (or `DEV=true`) is enabled and its container has cloned its repository, so what you see here reflects whatever branch/commit is currently checked out in your local dev containers, not necessarily the latest released version.

 ## Configuration and adding a service